kxdang/kiendang.me/content/blog/Gatsby-blog-transfer-2019/index.md

 ![](https://images.unsplash.com/photo-1501504905252-473c47e087f8?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1267&q=80)

-I’ve gone from paying $200 yearly for server hosting to $0 dollars for hosting my blog.
-Initially, I ran Wordpress to run my blog and had to pay quite a bit of money just for hosting.
-I pay \$17 dollars yearly for my domain and when I found out you can have hosting for free, I was instantly motivated in learning how to get free web hosting.
+I’ve gone from paying $200 yearly down to $0 dollars for hosting my blog.
+Initially, I ran Wordpress to run my blog and paid for hosting; when I found out you can have hosting for free, I became motivated in learning how its done.

 My friend told me about Hugo, a static site generator and I stumbled upon a few other blogs running Hugo.
 I noticed how quickly they load and found out more about static site generators.
 I tried creating with Hugo but quickly realized I would have to learn Go as a new programming language and failed to make decent progress after struggling to run Hugo locally.